 So, avoid parking lots if that is the case.

-Here's what Cnet has to say about electric scooter safety.
+Here's what CNet has to say about electric scooter safety.

 You have to ask yourself only one question: What kind of rider am I?

-And then you observe yourself.
+And then observe yourself.
 Also, you should be ready for bad news in some areas.

 Different accessories for safer riding can help you on that road as well.
-However, riding style is something much more important and you should align yourself in that way.
-Striving for self-improvement is the smartest decision you can make.
+However, your riding style is much more important and you should align yourself that way.